nanlabs/devops-reference/examples/serverless/serverless-sqs-nodejs-offline-with-elasticmq/README.md

-# Serverless SQS offline + TypeScript Example
+# Serverless SQS offline + TypeScript + ElasticMQ Example

 We use Serverless Framework to do production ready deployments and local development using *serverless-offline*.